 In a few days many Jewish people turned on Jesus because He didn’t meet their expectations.
 Back to John 6, I think this is why Jesus simply says, “It is I, don’t be afraid.”
 Don’t be afraid when your expectations are not met.
 The goal is for us to be expectant of Him, not put our expectations on Him.

-In the face of chaos, crisis, COVID-19—in the face of 2020 not being what we expected—the question we all must wrestle with is:
+In the face of 2020 not being what we expected—how will we choose to respond?